-Fire safety standards differ drastically around the world.
-For example, while sprinkler systems are mandatory for hotels in the United States, in many parts of the world they are not required.
+Fire safety standards and resources differ drastically around the world.
+For example, while sprinkler systems are mandatory for hotels in the U.S., in many other parts of the world they are not required.

 Consider that emergency exit requirements in some countries may be less stringent than in the U.S. Be aware of the different styles of emergency exit signage, and in some countries the lack of exit signs.